 HAMPTON ROADS, Va.
-(WAVY) — With COVID-19 tests in high demand, the state has opened nine new community testing centers.
+(WAVY) — With COVID-19 tests in high demand, the state opened nine new community testing centers across Virginia in January.

 Two of them are in Hampton Roads: one in Newport News, the other in Norfolk near the current community vaccination center locations.